Jewish Book Council: Paper Brigade

-Jewish Book World was a quarterly magazine published by the Jewish Book Council from 1982 to 2015.
-It was devoted to the promotion of books of Jewish interest.
-Jewish Book World reached over 5,000 readers with a specific interest in Jewish books, including library professionals, book festival coordinators, book group members, academicians, and lay leaders.
-The magazine was a tool to help them learn about new books of Jewish interest and make informed reading choices.
-Often called "the Publishers Weekly of Jewish literature", Jewish Book World brought the world of Jewish books to interested readers.

-Jewish Book World began as a twelve-page pamphlet that was circulated to Jewish Community Centers, featuring short blurbs on approximately 50 new books of Jewish interest.
-In 1994, Jewish Book World expanded from a pamphlet to a full-length magazine that was published three times a year.
-Jewish Book World appeared quarterly and included reviews of over 120 books per issue, updates on literary events and industry news, author profiles, and articles on the world of Jewish books.

-Since the discontinuance of Jewish Book World, Jewish Book Council has been publishing online content such as book reviews, author interviews, and excerpts from up-and-coming Jewish books on their website, where readers can found hundreds of new reviews each year.

-The Prosenpeople

-The Prosenpeople is the Jewish Book Council's blog.
-It posts book reviews, excerpts, and author interviews.
-The Prosenpeople also includes the Visiting Scribe series, a portion of the blog which features guest bloggers.
-These guest bloggers offer voices from the new Jewish literary scene and are most often Jewish Book Network authors.

 National Jewish Book Awards

 The National Jewish Book Awards is the longest-running North American awards program of its kind in the field of Jewish literature and is recognized as the most prestigious.
 The awards, presented by category, are designed to give recognition to outstanding books, to stimulate writers to further literary creativity and to encourage the reading of worthwhile titles.

 The National Jewish Book Awards program began in 1950 when the Jewish Book Council presented awards to authors of Jewish books at its annual meeting.
 The first book awarded the prize was Philo: Foundations of Religious Philosophy in Judaism, Christianity and Islam by Harry Austryn Wolfson.
-Among the past notable literary winners are Sonia Levitin, Howard Fast, Chaim Grade, Samuel Heilman, John Hersey, Bernard Malamud, Cynthia Ozick, Chaim Potok, Arthur A. Cohen, Philip Roth, I.B.
-Singer, Michael Chabon, Lauren Belfer, and Elie Wiesel.
+Among the past notable literary winners are Deborah Lipstadt, Etgar Keret, Bari Weiss, Sonia Levitin, Howard Fast, Chaim Grade, Samuel Heilman, John Hersey, Bernard Malamud, Cynthia Ozick, Chaim Potok, Philip Roth, Arthur A. Cohen, I.B.
+Singer, Michael Chabon, Lauren Belfer, Elie Wiesel, Michael Oren, and Jonathan Safran Foer.